dave1010/it/README.md

 ```

 Use the `given` parameter to pass the arguments that should be provided to your function or method
-when executing the inline test (for example: "it should return 4 given 2, 2").
+when executing the inline test.

 For methods, IT will instantiate a new object when the method is non-static (without handling constructor arguments).
 You can
 override this by providing a callable in the optional `with` parameter to create the system under test: